guppy57/SideChat/tasks/tasks-prd-sidechat-llm-sidebar.md

 - Database infrastructure is complete with encryption and performance optimization
 - All foundational packages are integrated (Defaults, LaunchAtLogin, KeyboardShortcuts)
 - The app launches successfully with a working sidebar that slides in/out
+- UI components are in place but not connected to data flow (messages are hardcoded in ChatView)
+- Need to create ViewModels/ and Services/ directories for the next phase